Notice of Extended Hiatus of Visits(Visits are scheduled to resume in spring 2022)

 From June 1, 2019, we will be observing an extended hiatus of visits due torenovation construction to the priest's quarters.

-(Visits are scheduled to resume in autumn 2021)
+(Visits are scheduled to resume in spring 2022)

 Genko-an's more formal title is Yohozan Hojurin Genko-an.